|

 The Impact and Causes of Bipolar Disorder

 Bipolar disorder can be very disruptive, making it very difficult for those with this condition to nurture relationships, maintain steady employment, and enjoy the quality of life they deserve.
-While researchers are still trying to determine the exact cause of this disorder, a lot of evidence indicates that genetics plays a significant role.
+While researchers are still trying to determine the exact cause, a lot of evidence indicates that genetics plays a significant role in bipolar disorder.

 How Common Is Bipolar Disorder?

 Bipolar disorder, also referred to as manic-depressive disorder, causes dramatic fluctuations in the individual’s mood and energy levels.
-While everyone experiences ups and downs due to causes such as hormones, the weather, and stress, those with bipolar experience strong mood swings that can make it very difficult to carry out day-to-day tasks.
+Everyone experiences ups and downs due to causes such as hormones, the weather, and stress.
+For those with bipolar disorder, though, the shifts are far more intense.
+At times, these swings make even simple daily tasks feel almost impossible to manage.

 Prevalence Among Adults